-- Functions for creating and managing XML documents in memory. - Reading of UTF-8 and UTF-16 encoded XML files and strings. - Writing of UTF-8 encoded XML files and strings. - Support for arbitrary element names, attributes, and attribute values with no preset limits, just available memory. - Support for integer, real, opaque ("CDATA"), and text data types in "leaf" nodes. - "Find", "index", and "walk" functions for easily accessing data in an XML document.
+- Reading of UTF-8 and UTF-16 and writing of UTF-8 encoded XML files and strings. - Data is stored in a linked-list tree structure, preserving the XML data hierarchy. - SAX (streamed) reading of XML files and strings to minimize memory usage. - Supports arbitrary element names, attributes, and attribute values with no preset limits, just available memory. - Supports integer, real, opaque ("cdata"), and text data types in "leaf" nodes. - Functions for creating and managing trees of data.

+"Find" and "walk" functions for easily locating and navigating trees of data.

-Mini-XML doesn't do validation or other types of processing on the data based upon schema files or other sources of definition information, nor does it support character entities other than those required by the XML specification.
+Mini-XML doesn't do validation or other types of processing on the data based upon schema files or other sources of definition information.